Related policies

 - Replace private building certifiers (or equivalent in each state/territory such as building surveyors) with local government-employed public certifiers

-- Stabilise Australia’s population size as soon as practicable (also see Population & immigration policy)
+- Slow population growth then stabilise Australia’s population size as soon as practicable (also see Population & Immigration policy)

 "We can stabilise our population and take this demand for housing pressure off immediately...It is simply a federal government policy decision."
 Redland City Bulletin